 What the AOP does for its members:

 The AOP has dedicated staff to help solve members' problems and offer guidance on a myriad of topics affecting your business as a photographer in a commercial environment.
 They can be consulted by either email or telephone and their expertise comes from years in the industry.
 Whilst they are not lawyers, they can often give enough information and guidance to defuse situations and prevent costly legal cases.

 We help AOP members with:

 - negotiations for the re-usage of your work

-- looking at, and advising on, contracts from clients, agents and libraries to identify the good, the bad and the ugly clauses and help you negotiate a good deal
+- contracts from clients, agents and libraries to identify the good, the bad and the ugly clauses and help you negotiate a good deal

 - advice on small claims and county court procedures, providing expert witnesses and even attending court with you

 - arranging arbitration by fellow members and staff for problems that won't go away

-Members' problems that need more of a legal eye, can be referred to Swan Turton, a media and IP specialist law firm, who are retained by the AOP to help members with more complicated issues.
+Members' problems that need more of a specialist legal eye, can be referred to Swan Turton, a media and IP specialist law firm, who are retained by the AOP to help members with more complicated issues.
 On referral from the AOP office, members receive up to 30 minutes consultation, the cost of which is mainly borne by the AOP with the balance (currently £40 + VAT) being passed onto the member.
 Should members need to retain the lawyers' services further, they will be charged by Swan Turton at an AOP discounted hourly rate.

 We have a number of web-based products making help available to members 24/7: